KDE/rust-qt-binding-generator/README.md

 /// A Greeting
 pub struct Greeting {
-    /// Emit signals  the the Qt code.
+    /// Emit signals to the Qt code.
     emit: GreetingEmitter,
     /// The message of the person.
     message: String,